-The western north Pacific (WNP) region, whose warming as part of the west Pacific warming mode was found to have strong influence on the Walker Circulation, is defined from 10°N-30°N 130°E-170°W (Funk et al., 2018).
+The WNP region, whose warming as part of the west Pacific warming mode was found to have a strong influence on the Walker circulation, is defined from $10-30^{\circ}$ N $130^{\circ}$ E- $170^{\circ}$ W (Funk et al., 2018).
 In this region we record each day the spatial mean, four-week average SST anomaly.

-To investigate the role of ENSO we use pre-computed monthly relative ENSO indices (van Oldenborgh et al., 2021), based on the ersstv5 dataset of ocean observations (Huang et al., 2017), in regions Niño 3 (5°S-5°N, 90-150°W) and Niño 4 (5°S-5°N, 160°E-150°W) (Trenberth and Stepaniak, 2001).
-Relative ENSO indices are computed like regular ENSO indices as the average SST anomaly within a Niño region (climate normals defined from 1981-2010), but from which the average SST anomaly between 20°N and 20°S is subtracted.
+To investigate the role of ENSO we use pre-computed monthly relative ENSO indices (van Oldenborgh et al., 2021), based on the ersstv5 dataset of ocean observations (Huang et al., 2017), in regions Niño 3 (5° S-5° N, 90-150° W) and Niño 4 (5° S-5° N, 160° E-150° W) (Trenberth and Stepaniak, 2001).
+Relative ENSO indices are computed like regular ENSO indices as the average SST anomaly within a Niño region (climate normals defined from 1981 to 2010), but from which the average SST anomaly between $20^{\circ}$ N and $20^{\circ}$ S is subtracted.
 This makes the indices less distorted by global warming and more useful for describing teleconnections (van Oldenborgh et al., 2021).
 We interpolate them linearly to obtain a monthly value each day.

-For the Pacific Decadal Oscillation (PDO) we use standardized values of the first principle component of monthly Pacific SST anomalies north of 20°N (Mantua et al., 1997).
-The pre-computed index is provided by NOAA and is also based on ersstv5.
+For the Pacific Decadal Oscillation (PDO) we use standardized values of the first principle component of monthly Pacific SST anomalies north of 20° N (Mantua et al., 1997).
+The pre-computed index is provided by the National Oceanic and Atmospheric Administration (NOAA) and is also based on ersstv5.
 We interpolate the PDO index linearly to obtain a monthly value each day.

-As mentioned, we previously found that the average t2m anomaly is predictable when aggregated to the four-week or 'monthly' time scale (van Straaten et al., 2022).
+As mentioned, we previously found that the average t2m anomaly is predictable when aggregated to the four-week or "monthly" timescale (van Straaten et al., 2022).
 Crucially, this predictand involved spatial averaging as well.
 Sub-seasonal predictions for individual grid cells are usually less successful, because only the overarching variability that affects daily anomalies at multiple moments and locations can be predictable (Buizza and Leutbecher, 2015; Wheeler et al., 2017; van Straaten et al., 2020).
-In the mentioned previous study we used hierarchical clustering to find a west and central European region (Fig. 1B), in which the average t2m anomaly is predictable (van Straaten et al., 2022).
-For the remainder of this study we refer to this predictand as 'Western European t2m in week 3,4,5 and 6'.
-A diagnostic plot of June-July-August (JJA) averages of this variable shows that summer temperatures have been warming (Fig. 1A).
-In fact, western European summer temperatures have has been warming faster than the global average, especially since the 1990's, at a rate of 0.4 to 0.8 °C/decade (Christidis et al., 2015; Dong et al., 2017; Gutiérrez et al., 2021).
+In the mentioned previous study we used hierarchical clustering to find a west and central European region (Fig. 1b), in which the average t2m anomaly is predictable (van Straaten et al., 2022).
+For the remainder of this study we refer to this predictand as "Western European t2m" in weeks 3, 4, 5, and 6.
+A diagnostic plot of June-July-August (JJA) averages of this variable shows that summer temperatures have been warming (Fig. 1a).
+In fact, western European summer temperatures have been warming faster than the global average, especially since the 1990s, at a rate of 0.4 to 0.8 °C/decade (Christidis et al., 2015; Dong et al., 2017; Gutiérrez et al., 2021).